CameronGray1210/GettingStarted/docs/scpa_software.md

 ## Popular Seneca Web Portals

-* [https://my.senecacollege.ca](https://my.senecacollege.ca) where your courses reside inside the Blackboard Learning Management System
+* [https://my.senecapolytechnic.ca](https://my.senecapolytechnic.ca) where your courses reside inside the Blackboard Learning Management System
-* [https://sdds.senecacollege.ca](https://sdds.senecacollege.ca) -- our School of Software Development and Data Science (SDDS) for announcements, events, and more.
+* [SCPA](https://www.senecapolytechnic.ca/school/computer-programming-and-analysis.html) CPP and CPA Program details

 <!-- :::warning DEPRICATED?
 Will the SDDS website \(above link\) still be updated and maintained? or has ITS added this to their portfolio?
+NOTE: Need to update to SCPA website if this is created....
+* [https://sdds.senecapolytechnic.ca](https://sdds.senecapolytechnic.ca) -- our School of Software Development and Data Science (SDDS) for announcements, events, and more.
 ::: -->